ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 ```

 ![git add commit push roles-feature](./images/6.%20git%20add%20roles%20commit%20push%20roles-feature.png)

-* This will prompt you to input your GitHub account username and password.

-* Input your username and for the password you will need to input your Personal Access Token.
+_This prompts you to input your GitHub account username and password.
+Input your username and for the password you will need to input your Personal Access Token_.

 The following steps are taken to setup a Personal Access Token: